interplaynetary/free-association/README.md

 - Constraint context: advance_notice_hours, booking_window_hours
 ```

-**Key Advantages of Slot-Aware Composition:**
+**Key Advantages of Manual Mutual Fulfillment:**

 - **Time Coordination**: "Tuesday 2pm cooking" + "Tuesday 1pm ingredients" = coordinated meal preparation
 - **Location Awareness**: Compose slots based on proximity and travel time
 - **Context Preservation**: Each composition retains when, where, and how much
-- **Direct Constraints**: No complex scaling - clear UI showing "2.4 units available (30% of 8 total)"
+- **Mutual Fulfillment**: Only mutual interests get fulfilled - no wasted capacity
-- **Mutual Timing**: Both parties can see exactly when and where composition would occur
+- **Transparent Desires**: Both parties see each other's desires and mutual status
+- **Zero Waste**: Unused capacity redistributed to mutual interests

-This enables supply chains that coordinate in **space and time**, not just economically!
+This enables supply chains that coordinate in **space and time** through **mutual fulfillment**, not just economically!

 </details>